-I think of the semi-colon as a “soft period.”
-You use it when a period would work grammatically, but it would draw too much of a barrier of meaning between the two clauses you’re working with, and a colon would draw too SPECIFIC of a connection (because, as we know now, a colon means “here is what you’re looking for in this sentence, voila!”).
+I sometimes think of the semi-colon as a “soft period.”
+You use it when a period would work grammatically, but it would draw too much of a barrier of meaning between the two clauses you’re working with, and a colon would draw too SPECIFIC of a connection (because, as the colon post explained, a colon means “here is what you’re looking for in this sentence, voila!”).

-Semicolons have a reputation as “advanced punctuation,” but start looking out for them in your reading for other classes.
-I bet you’ll find them in texts you wouldn’t expect.
-The semicolon offers an implication of connection between two statements that might otherwise stand on separate sides of a period–and that can be extremely useful for a reader, because it conveys a sense of connection that we use all the time in speech but can’t quite convey in language.
+get a reputation as “advanced punctuation,” but start looking out for them in your reading for other classes or in “the wild.”
+You might find them in surprising contexts.
+The semicolon offers an implication of connection between two statements that might otherwise stand on separate sides of a period–and that can be extremely useful for a reader, because it conveys a sense of connection that we use frequently in speech but that can be quite difficult to convey in language.

-YOU use it all the time in speech.
-Listen for the semi-colon as you talk: a connector between two statements that is not as strong as a period, not as specific as a colon.
+Listen for the semi-colon as you speak: a connector between two statements that is not as strong as a period, not as specific as a colon.